mkfizi/tailstart/README.md

 npm run build
 ```

+That's it.
+You may begin develop your project with Tailstart.
+Don't forget to
+remove `.git` folder and then run `git init` should you want to push commits to
+your own repository.

 If you never heard of NPM before, this is the best time to start using it since
 modern web development work best with NPM.
 Refer here for more informations:
 [NPM](https://www.npmjs.com/)

-That's it.
-You may begin develop your project with Tailstart.
-Dont forget to
-remove `.git` folder and then run `git init` should you want to push commits to
-your own repository.

 ## Usage